Sarah Lancashire: Early life

 Sarah-Jane Abigail Lancashire was born on 10 October 1964 in Urmston, Lancashire.
-The family moved to Oldham, Lancashire, their father’s birthplace, in 1967.
+The family moved to Oldham, Lancashire, her father's birthplace, in 1967.
 Her father, Geoffrey Lancashire (1933–2004), was a television scriptwriter for Coronation Street who also wrote situation comedies such as The Cuckoo Waltz.
 Her mother, Hilda, worked as Geoffrey's personal assistant.
 She has three brothers, one older, one younger and a twin.
 Lancashire was educated at Oldham Hulme Grammar School between 1976 and 1981.
 At the age of 17 she started to suffer clinical depression.

 Lancashire has stated she was never driven by the ideas of fame and status.
 Her background had inspired an initial interest in working behind the scenes in television.
 She did not give serious thought to the performing arts until the age of 18.
 After winning a place at the Guildhall School of Music and Drama, Lancashire realised that acting was for her.
 She graduated in 1986, describing her time as a student there as "tremendous" but "seriously hard work and quite intimidating".